 Iran’s content blocking is counterproductive

 Of course, good luck getting Iran’s leadership to understand that one.
-Because Iran blocks all forms of social media apps populary used around the world, citizens have a particularly hard time communicating to each other quickly and efficiently.
-Just this year, major flooding overtook the country, but recovery and rescure efforts were severely hampered due to the blocking of messaging apps like WhatsApp and others.
-In fact, one Persion BBC reporter called Iran’s censorship a “deadly phenomenon”.
+Because Iran blocks all forms of social media apps popularly used around the world, citizens have a particularly hard time communicating with each other quickly and efficiently.
+Just this year, major flooding overtook the country, but recovery and rescue efforts were severely hampered due to the blocking of messaging apps like WhatsApp and others.
+In fact, one Persian BBC reporter called Iran’s censorship a “deadly phenomenon”.